latest nhpb_banner 1__compressed2

 In this group of clients are included those living in a home or shelter, but due to domestic violence, those who have received verification that they are facing foster care placement of their children solely because of lack of adequate housing.
 Funds from the community action agency homeless prevention resource can also help those who received an eviction notice from a District Justice.
 Or grants may be issued to those from Erie County who are living in a housing with life and/or health threatening conditions.

 Utility Bill Assistance provide case management and financial assistance to low-income clients who are delayed with bill payments (energy and heating) due to emergency situations.
 Programs under this category include, Dollar Energy Fund, PCAP and NFG Neighbor-for-Neighbor.
-The maximum grant paid out for the Dollar Energy Fund is $500 and for NFG $300.
+The maximum grant paid out for the Dollar Energy Fund is several hundred dollars, but this can change yearly based on funding.

 In addition to that program, the Greater Erie Community Action Committee serves the residents of Erie County by helping them maintain electric service and eliminate their past-due balance through the Customer Assistance Program.
 The program known as CAP offers a reduced monthly utility bill that is based on a percentage of income and debt forgiveness.